University of Wisconsin System

-The University of Wisconsin System is a university system of public universities in the U.S. state of Wisconsin.
-It is one of the largest public higher-education systems in the country, enrolling more than 174,000 students each year and employing approximately 39,000 faculty and staff statewide.
-The University of Wisconsin System is composed of two doctoral research universities, eleven comprehensive universities, and thirteen freshman-sophomore branch campuses.
+The University of Wisconsin System is a state public university system in the U.S. state of Wisconsin.
+It is one of the largest public higher-education systems in the country, enrolling more than 160,000 students each year and employing approximately 41,000 faculty and staff statewide.
+The system is headquartered in the state capital of Madison.

+The University of Wisconsin System comprises two major doctoral research universities, eleven other comprehensive universities, and eight two-year branch campuses.
+At its peak, the system had 14 two-year colleges, of which six have since been shut down.
+When comparing state and local funding per student given to two-year institutions, Wisconsin ranked 4th in the nation in 2023.
+This was in contrast to four-year institutions where Wisconsin ranked 42nd.

 History

 The present-day University of Wisconsin System was created on October 11, 1971, by Chapter 100, Laws of 1971, which combined the former University of Wisconsin and Wisconsin State Universities systems into an enlarged University of Wisconsin System.
-The merger was supposed to take effect in 1973; however, the final legislation did not pass until May 1974.
-The merger took effect on July 9, 1974, combining two chapters of the Wisconsin statutes.
-The former Chapter 36 (former University of Wisconsin) and Chapter 37 (former Wisconsin State Universities) were merged to create a new Chapter 36 (University of Wisconsin System).
+The final legislation passed in May 1974, combining two chapters of the Wisconsin statutes.
+The merger took effect July 9, 1974.

 Former University of Wisconsin

 The University of Wisconsin was created by the state constitution in 1848, and held its first classes in Madison in 1849.

-In 1956, pressed by the growing demand for a large public university that offered graduate programs in Wisconsin's largest city, Wisconsin lawmakers merged Wisconsin State College of Milwaukee (WSCM) and the University of Wisconsin–Extension's Milwaukee division as the University of Wisconsin–Milwaukee.
-The new campus consisted of both the WSCM campus near the lakefront and the UW extension in downtown Milwaukee.
+In 1956, pressed by the growing demand for a large public university that offered graduate programs in Milwaukee, Wisconsin's largest city, Wisconsin lawmakers merged Wisconsin State College of Milwaukee (WSCM) and the University of Wisconsin–Extension's Milwaukee division as the University of Wisconsin–Milwaukee.
+The new campus comprised the WSCM campus near the lakefront and the UW extension in downtown Milwaukee.

 Starting in the 1940s, freshman-sophomore centers were opened across the state.
 In 1968, the Green Bay center was upgraded to a full-fledged four-year institution as the University of Wisconsin–Green Bay, while the Kenosha and Racine centers were merged as the University of Wisconsin–Parkside.
-By 1971, the University of Wisconsin system consisted of campuses at Madison, Milwaukee, Green Bay and Kenosha/Somers, along with 10 freshman-sophomore centers and the statewide University of Wisconsin–Extension.
+By 1971, the University of Wisconsin system had campuses at Madison, Milwaukee, Green Bay and Kenosha/Somers, together with 10 freshman-sophomore centers and the statewide University of Wisconsin–Extension.
 The total enrollment of the University of Wisconsin system at that time was 69,554.
-The Board of Regents of the University of Wisconsin system consisted of ten members, nine of whom were appointed by the governor and confirmed by the senate for nine-year terms.
+The Board of Regents of the University of Wisconsin system comprise ten members, nine of whom were appointed by the governor and confirmed by the senate for nine-year terms.
 The tenth was the State Superintendent of Public Instruction, who served ex officio on both the University of Wisconsin and Wisconsin State University boards.